-If you are looking to invest in a rental property, a two family home is easier to rent than the a multifamily apartment complex.
+If you are looking to invest in a rental property, a two-family home is easier to rent than a multifamily apartment complex.
 One reason is the location.
 Most residential homes are located in quiet neighborhoods while apartment complexes can be located in busy downtown areas.
-Homes located in neighborhood areas are more likely to draw families because of their close proximity to schools and parks.
-The layout of a two family home is also more appealing to renters because they have the autonomy of living in their own space without shared facilities like most apartment complexes have.
+Homes located in neighborhood areas are more likely to draw families because of their proximity to schools and parks.
+The layout of a two-family home is also more appealing to renters because they have the autonomy of living in their own space without shared facilities as most apartment complexes have.

 Land Values for Two Family Homes

 Homes located in residential areas are also considered to be located in prime regions.
 These properties tend to increase in value with time.
 The ability to improve the home and the surrounding landscape is also better than in locations designed as community or commercial land areas.
 This means as a property owner you can add value to the two-family home you purchase by upgrading the components inside the house or by having the exterior landscaped.